-The main reason why people think that they may have hit a brick wall is generally because they have only considered using one resource.
-And this resource of information is usually Ancestry.
+The main reason why people think that they may have hit a brick wall is generally because they have only considered using just one resource.

 The price of a DNA testing kit has decreased dramatically since they were first introduced.

 With these tests typically starting at about $99 they are certainly are affordable.
 They can tell you so much about your family history and can really help you to solve any obstacles that you may encounter during your research.

 People get bombarded by the TV adverts telling them just to enter your name and date of birth and you can easily find your ancestors and build your family tree.

 Beginners to the genealogy world think that everything about their family will be on Ancestry and this is the go to place to find your ancestors.

 True, Ancestry can help you in a lot of ways.